Men tend to favor barbells or dumbbells within their training.

 Barbell progression is a good deal more relaxed and a lot more perfect than dumbbell progress.

-The real key to weight training is progress, and among the keys to consistent progression is progressing in little increments, as I have mentioned before.
+The real key to weight training is progress, and among the keys to consistent progression is progressing in tiny increments, as I have mentioned before.

 So, about progression, barbell exercises are nearly always better than dumbbell exercises, and that is a pretty vital category to win.